kmaaallen/WeatherApp/README.md

 - A user's longitude and latitude are used on load to make a request to the Node backend in [WeatherAppNode](https://github.com/kmaaallen/WeatherAppNode).
 -
 ### Limitations
-- User has to have location sharing enabled
+- User has to have location sharing enabled - handle this(TODO)

 # Future improvements
 - Add 7 day forecasting
 - Return to 'My weather'
 - Display multiple 'favourite locations'?
-- Improve night vs day display
-- Darkmode

 # Deploy project
 TO DO

 #Testing
-TO DO
+Unit tests have been used to test the components in this project.
+The following testing tools / frameworks have been used:
+[Jest](https://jestjs.io/) as a testing framework [Test Renderer](https://reactjs.org/docs/test-renderer.html) to render React components [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing React components [Mock Service Worker](https://mswjs.io/) to mock API calls

 #Accessibility
-TO DO
+This project has been tested using [WAVE](https://wave.webaim.org/) and [Axe](https://www.deque.com/axe/devtools/)

 ---------------------------------------